julenmendieta/SparseDataModelling/README.md

 TADbit:
 `singularity exec singularity_TADbit.sif jupyter notebook --port=8888 --notebook-dir=/PATH/TO/NOTEBOOKS`

-Where /PATH/TO/NOTEBOOKS could be the path where the "jupyterNotebooks" folder is located in the computer.
+Where /PATH/TO/NOTEBOOKS is the path where the "jupyterNotebooks" folder is located in the computer.

 ##### Installing TADdyn and TADbit in the computer
 TADdyn can be installed following the steps here: